melby-md/melby-md.github.io/content/blog/mod11.md

  5. Iterative: ~118 million checksums per second

-Surprisingly enough, even though the SSSE3 version was faster than the SSE2 version, with `-march=native`, the latter version was faster.
+Surprisingly enough, even though the SSSE3 version was faster than the SSE2 one, with `-march=native`, the latter was faster.

 In the end, the vectorized implementations had a 100% or more speed improvement.

-If you know how to further optimize the code shown or use a different aproach (SWAR, other architeture, etc) let me know!
+If you know how to further optimize the code shown or use a different aproach (SWAR, other architeture, etc), let me know!

 ## Full source code